Some Herbal Teas and a Green for the Health and Delight of our Pups

 INSTRUCTIONS FOR BREWING

-Place a bag of the herbal tea you have chosen into a glass measuring cup (or BPA free cup).
+Place a bag of the herbal tea you have chosen into a glass measuring cup or a good BPA- Free cup like this one found on Amazon!

 Pour about 8 ounces of boiling water over the bag.